zeroest/Flink/README.md

 # Apache Flink

-Stateful Computations over Data Streams
-Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+> Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
 Flink has been designed to run in all common cluster environments, perform computations at in-memory speed and at any scale.

 - stateful computations
 - over unbounded and bounded